ellyyy-son/ellyyy-son/README.md

-# Hi there 👋, I'm Hubert Olegario
+# Hi there 👋, I'm Elly Olegario

 Welcome to my GitHub!
-I’m a **Computer Science student** passionate about **game development, creative coding, and digital art**.
+I’m currently a 3rd Year **Computer Science student** in Ateneo de Manila University, specializing in both Data Science and Analytics (DSA) amd Enterprise Systems (ES).
+I'm passionate about web development and data science.

 ---

 ## 🎨 About Me
-- 💻 Currently exploring **AI, advanced algorithms, and web dev**
+- 💻 Currently exploring **web development, business intelligence, machine learning, and big data methodologies**
 - 🎮 Inspired by **video games as a medium for personal expression**
 - 🎵 Love music and experimenting with **sound simulations**
 - 🌱 Always learning and growing my **coding & creative skills**